 Rogue and Vagabond – Garrett Street alongside Glover Park.
 A blend of rock’n’roll, interesting art and indoor/outdoor park flow.
 Thin crust pizza or toasties to accompany your craft beer.
 Check out the tap beer handles.

 The Garage Project – 68 Aro Street, Aro Valley.
-Brewery, cellar door and bar in an old garage.
+Brewery and cellar door in an old garage.
+Also their Taproom just up and across the street in the Aro Valley village.
 Oodles of cool.
 Again lots of lovely tastings or fill your own flagons (flagons provided).
-7 days noon til early evening.

 Tuatara’s Third Eye – 30 Arthur Street.
 The city micro-brewery of this Paraparaumu-based organisation in one of the historic buildings from back in the day.
-Outdoor sheltered seating on fine days and simple food by The Goose Shack.
+Outdoor sheltered seating on fine days.

 See more about Wellington micro-breweries, locales and classes.